-This easy vegan fudge combines some of the highest plant based sauces of calcium such as sesame seeds, figs, almonds and molasses to make a delicious fudge.
+This easy vegan fudge combines some of the highest plant based sources of calcium such as sesame seeds, figs, almonds and molasses to make a delicious fudge.
 If you’re following a plant-based/vegan or dairy-free diet you will undoubtedly come across someone that asks where you get your calcium from.
 A great recipe for vegan calcium.

 One piece of this fudge provides over 35% of your RDA of calcium for a healthy adult (251 mg).
 For children 1-3 one square provides 70% of their calcium RDA.
 Also for children 4-10 a single square provides about 50% of their RDA of calcium.

 There are many other plant sources of calcium such as dark leafy greens like kale and spring greens, oranges, broccoli, and white beans to name a few.
 So if you eat a balanced and varied plant-based diet it is easy to get the RDA of calcium.